ave-llan/spectrogram/README.md

-# d3-project-template
+# Spectogram
-A template project that sets up a development environment using Webpack and D3.
+Given audio, visualizes as a spectogram in D3.

 ## Development instructions
 Clone this repository and run `npm install`.